-The VNFC properties consist of 48 units of safe and affordable housing and 28 units of subsidized workforce housing for Indigenous community on the traditional lands of the Coast Salish people.
-Providing a sense of wellness and belonging to those who may feel isolated in urban centres, VNFC Housing creates an opportunity to forge relationships with peers and Indigenous community.
+The VNFC properties consist of 49 units of safe and affordable housing and 28 units of subsidized workforce housing for Indigenous community on the traditional lands of the Coast Salish people.
+Providing a sense of wellness and belonging to those who may feel isolated in urban centres, VNFC Properties creates an opportunity to forge relationships with peers and Indigenous community.
 Our holistic “Urban Village” approach provides cultural activities and life skills to encourage a healthy living environment.
-Tenants are encouraged to share their skills and strengths in whatever capacity they are able to contribute.
-Tenants have access to our many programs and services at the main centre with access facilitated by our tenant support worker program located at each housing site.
+Tenants have access to our many programs and services at the main centre with access facilitated by our Tenant Support Worker program.

 Hosting a diverse community of Elders, students, individuals, and families in a range of units from 3 bedrooms to studios and our unique double-studios that can accommodate roommates or family reunification.
 Following the national occupancy standards, we offer opportunities for self-defined family groups and intergenerational living.

 A few important guidelines to consider before applying:

 Affordable Housing Income Limits (CMHC – Victoria – 2023)

 1Bd/Studio – $50,000, 2Bd – $65,000, 3Bd – $82,000

 – Dry/ Drug Free/ Smoke Free properties

 Fernwood House has 8 self-contained, 2-bedroom units, all with their own exterior door.
 Fernwood has shared laundry services onsite, with limited parking.
 This housing opportunity is a great option for families who have children in middle and high school, as both Central Middle School, and Victoria High School are down the street.